Buying Your First Fishing Rod And Reel (2021 Guide)

 What are baits?
 Baits are any live food or artificial substance used to attract the fish and tempt them to bite.
 Bait falls into two categories either live baits or prepared baits.
 Below are some examples of each type and typical ways to hook each.

-Hooking: Ensure to loop the worm through the hook 2-4 times with some (less than 1 inch) of the worm dangling.
+Hooking: Ensure to loop the worm through the hook 2-4 times with some (less than 1-inch or 2.54 cm) of the worm dangling.
 More than an inch of worm dangling will allow a fish to nibble the worm without biting the hook.

 These are excellent bait for heavier fish like bass and catfish.
 Buy them from most local bait and tackle shops.